 U.S District Judge James Boasberg in Washington, ruling on a lawsuit filed by three preparers, invalidated the program Jan.
 18. The agency overstepped its authority by relying on an 1884 law that allows it to regulate people presenting cases before the Treasury Department, he said.

-The IRS program favored large corporate providers of tax services such as H&R Block Inc. (HRB) and Intuit Inc. (INTU) over smaller independent return preparers, said Dan Alban, an attorney with the Institute for Justice, a self-described libertarian public interest law firm representing the plaintiffs.
+The IRS program favored large corporate providers of tax services such as H&R Block Inc. (HRB:US) and Intuit Inc. (INTU:US) over smaller independent return preparers, said Dan Alban, an attorney with the Institute for Justice, a self-described libertarian public interest law firm representing the plaintiffs.

 Large providers lobbied the IRS “for this program that they knew would put a lot of mom-and-pop preparers out of business,” Alban said in a phone interview from the group’s Arlington, Virginia’s offices.
 “This is an example of protectionism at its finest.”

 Tax-preparation companies expressed support for the program.